What is a newswire and how does it work?

 🎶 Let me sing you the song of my people 🎶

 This, of course, begs the question of whether or not newswires are still a necessary service in the modern age.
-When anyone can do a quick google search and find 50 relevant publications and journalists to email directly, is there still a need to blast the PR to tons of (tenuously) appropriate people?
+When anyone can do a quick Google search and find 50 relevant publications and journalists to email directly, is there still a need to blast the PR to tons of (tenuously) appropriate people?

 This brings us to our next question.

-Are newswires still relevant in 2023?
+Are newswires still relevant in 2024?

 The short answer is: Maybe.